KIHIKOD/SQL-Project-Data-Role-Insights/README.md

 # Introduction
-Exploring the data job market!
+Exploring the data job market.
 This project focuses on data analyst roles, examining 💰 the highest-paying positions, 🔥 in-demand skills, and 📈 the intersection of skill demand and salary potential.
 🔍 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background